-Article 9.2(b) provides protection for documents and other evidence that may be covered by certain privileges, under the appropriate applicable law, such as the attorney-client privilege, professional secrecy or the without prejudice privilege.
-The Working Party felt that it was important that such privileges be recognised in international arbitration.
+Article 9.2(b) provides protection for documents and other evidence that may be covered by certain privileges, under the appropriate applicable law, such as the attorney-client privilege, professional secrecy or the without-prejudice privilege.
+The 1999 Working Party felt that it was important that such privileges be recognised in international arbitration.

-The Subcommittee provided additional non-binding guidance on determining the applicable privileges in Article 9.3.
-Although the standard to be applied is left to the discretion of the arbitral tribunal, it is desirable that the tribunal take account of the elements set forth in Article 9.3, in particular if the parties are subject to different legal or ethical rules.
-Article 9.3(a) seeks to encompass both the common law understanding of attorney-client privilege and the civil law understanding of the duty of professional secrecy.
-Article 9.3(b) expresses a generalised understanding of the so-called "without prejudice" or "settlement" privilege, which is recognised in certain jurisdictions and relates to the contents of settlement negotiations.
-Article 9.3(c) expresses the guiding principle that expectations of the parties and their advisors at the time the legal impediment or privilege is said to have arisen should be taken into consideration.
+The 2010 Subcommittee provided additional non-binding guidance on determining the applicable privileges in Article 9.4 (formerly Article 9.3) (and the 2020 Review Task Force added a specific cross-reference to Article 9.4 to the text).
+Although the standard to be applied is left to the discretion of the arbitral tribunal, it is desirable that the tribunal take account of the elements set forth in Article 9.4, in particular if the parties are subject to different legal or ethical rules.
+Article 9.4(a) seeks to encompass both the common law understanding of attorney-client privilege and the civil law understanding of the duty of professional secrecy.
+Article 9.4(b) expresses a generalised understanding of the so-called "without prejudice" or "settlement" privilege, which is recognised in certain jurisdictions and relates to the contents of settlement negotiations.
+Article 9.4(c) expresses the guiding principle that expectations of the parties and their advisors at the time the legal impediment or privilege is said to have arisen should be taken into consideration.
 Often, these expectations will be formed by the approach to privilege prevailing in the home jurisdiction of such persons.
-Article 9.3(d) encapsulates an important exception to privilege in many countries, namely waiver.
-Finally, Article 9.3(e) emphasises the need to maintain fairness and equality among the parties.
+Article 9.4(d) encapsulates an important exception to privilege in many countries, namely waiver.
+Finally, Article 9.4(e) emphasises the need to maintain fairness and equality among the parties.
 The need to protect fairness and equality among the parties may arise when the approach to privilege prevailing in the parties' home jurisdictions differs.
 For example, one jurisdiction may recognize the settlement privilege, whereas another may not, or one jurisdiction may extend the attorney-client privilege to in-house counsel, whereas another may not.
 In such cases, applying different rules to the parties could create unfairness by shielding the documents of one party from production but not those of the other.

-Article 9.2(c) permits the arbitral tribunal to exclude from production or from evidence any documents or evidence which would be an unreasonable burden to produce.
+Article 9.2(c) permits the arbitral tribunal to exclude from production or from evidence any documents or other evidence where production would present an unreasonable burden.
 This unreasonable burden can take many forms, and the nature of the burden is purposely left to the discretion of the arbitral tribunal.
-For example, it may involve the production of documents pursuant to a request to produce which, although properly identified pursuant to Article 3.3(a)(i) and relevant to the case and material to its outcome, would because of their sheer quantity create an unreasonable burden on the receiving party to produce.
+For example, it may involve the production of documents pursuant to a request to produce which, although properly identified pursuant to Article 3.3(a)(i) and relevant to the case and material to its outcome, are of such quantity that production would create an unreasonable burden.
 Similarly, Article 9.2(c) could cover a situation where a certain document exists and may even be considered to be within the "possession, custody or control" of another party (see Article 3.3(c)(ii)), but which nevertheless could be unreasonably difficult for the party to obtain.
 Article 9.2(d) is also straightforward, as a document that has been lost or destroyed cannot reasonably be produced.
 As it may be impossible to prove a negative (loss of the document), Article 9.2(d) provides that such loss shall be shown with a reasonable likelihood to have occurred.